-The Company has defined benefit pension plans and postretirement benefit other than pension ("PBOP") plans for its employees.
-The Company recognizes all pension and PBOP plans' funded status on the balance sheet as a net liability or asset with an offsetting adjustment to accumulated other comprehensive income ("AOCI") in shareholders' equity.
+The Company participates with other NGUSA subsidiaries in defined benefit pension plans and postretirement benefit other than pension ("PBOP") plans for its employees, administered by NGUSA.
+The Company recognizes its portion of the pension and PBOP plans' funded status on the balance sheet as a net liability or asset.
 The cost of providing these plans is recovered through rates; therefore, the net funded status is offset by a regulatory asset or liability.
-The Company measures and records its pension and PBOP funded status at the year-end date.
+The pension and PBOP plans' assets are commingled and allocated to measure and record pension and PBOP funded status at the year-end date.
 Pension and PBOP plan assets are measured at fair value, using the year-end market value of those assets.